klukvenka/Hypermedia-Applications-Project/layouts/README.md

 - **CSS:**

-**1. .topbar:** Visible on all pages except home page.
+1. **.topbar:** Visible on all pages except home page.
 It is fixed to the top and always displayed when user scrolls down.
 Displays the Navbar and breadcrumb.
 ```
 .topbar {
   position: sticky;